titu1994/Fast-Neural-Style/README.md

 - A "deep" network can be created, which is useful for larger image_size (say 512)
 - Super resolution is not implemented, yet.
 - Batch size is 1 instead of 4
+- Adadelta used instead of Adam optimizer.
+This is because Adam causes loss to explode over 60k epochs, and quality of output drops.

 ## Differences from chainer-fast-neuralstyle
 - Model is slightly different than the one used by the chainer implementation.